marcopennekamp/lore/specification/multi-functions.md

 Note that type variables can only be used in bounds if they are declared **preceding** the bound.
 So in the example above, `A` and `B` must be declared before `C`.

-##### Optional Parameter Names
+##### Unnamed Parameters

 A **parameter name** may be omitted if it's not used within the function's body.
 Only the parameter type has to be specified.
-This is especially useful for abstract functions, where parameter names are often redundant.
+Unnamed parameters are especially useful for abstract functions, where parameter names are often redundant.

 ###### Example